 - I like to use this fun book (it makes me giggle every time I look at it) to do my monthly meal planning so I can easily refer back and see what we just had recently.
 Also, I can use previous plans to complete the current.
 Then I just toss my journal in my bag and I’m off!

-- Shopping monthly usually requires extra freezer space so it might be worth purchasing a small chest freezer to keep in your basement.
+- Shopping monthly usually requires extra freezer space so it might be worth purchasing one of these to keep in your basement.
 Plus, when there is a good buy you’ll be able to really stock up!
 We use ours like crazy!

 - Also, make sure you have lots of pantry space since you’ll be purchasing food for four weeks!
 We have extra shelves in our basement to put all our “backups”!